IlluminatePossibilities/TheGlobalVariables/ADR/ADR 0002-Choice of Cloud Provider.md

 Given [ADR 0001](ADR%200001-Choice%20of%20Serverless.md), the choice of default provider becomes important.

+To run a Serverless Architecture effectively requires leveraging the ability to scale at a capacity available from a web provider.
+The planned architecture makes use of many services that can be deployed "serverlessly".

-Amazon Web Services (AWS) is the leading provider, particularly in the Serverless, particularly lambda space.
+Amazon Web Services (AWS) is the leading cloud provider, particularly in the Serverless (lambda - FaaS) space.

-We have selected AWS as the default provider.
+Other providers can provide many but not all the same services as are available in AWS.
+As such, we have selected AWS as our default provider.

 ## Decision